juanluisbaptiste/network-tests/README.md

 - For bandwidth measurement in both Mbps and MB/s.
 - Overall statistics with metrics like minimum, maximum and average speeds, and standard deviation.
 - Save the results to a file with CSV format.
+- Docker image that includes all the scripts and dependencies.

 ## Included scripts